72 Years Strong: ROK-US Alliance honored at symposium and dinner reception

 |0

-This work, 72 Years Strong: ROK-US Alliance honored at symposium and dinner reception [Image 2 of 2], by PFC Seu Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 72 Years Strong: ROK-US Alliance honored at symposium and dinner reception, by PFC Seu Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.